TCHeaven/Aphididae/Saturation_curve.md

 else
 echo Outputs not detected
 fi
+#Subsampled Trimmed read files have been deleted following successful generation of mitochondrial VCF file, can be regenertated from raw data if needed.

 #Symlink files to the main Aphididae directory
 for ReadDir in $(ls -d /jic/scratch/groups/Saskia-Hogenhout/tom_heaven/Aphididae/raw_data/Myzus/persicae/*/*/subsampled); do